 Headed by Director of Winemaking Dave Nagengast, the wines of Scheid Vineyards have won numerous accolades and awards.
 In short, our eponymous label showcases the best of the variety, vintage and appellation from our estate vineyards, including special bottlings and age-worthy reserve wines built for cellaring.

-Metz Road runs alongside our estate Riverview Vineyard.
-Located adjacent to the Pinnacles, nestled on a bench overlooking the Salinas River, it is a Burgundian landscape dramatically influenced by the proximity of the Monterey Bay.
-Our Metz Road label was born from the passion to express the unique terroir of this single vineyard site and craft a Chardonnay and a Pinot Noir that are authentic in style and exemplify the best of these classic, elegant varietals.
-The vines are farmed for ultra-premium quality and the grapes are handpicked at optimum ripeness in the early morning.
-In the winery, the grapes are hand-sorted, the juice is fermented in small lots and the wine is aged in 100% French oak barrels.
+Metz Road produces small-lot, single-vineyard Pinot Noirs and Chardonnays from our Riverview Vineyard.
+These wines were born from the passion to express the unique terroir of this single vineyard site by crafting wines which are authentic in style and exemplify the best of these classic, elegant varietals.
+Set along the eastern benchlands of Monterey’s Salinas Valley, this cold-climate vineyard owes its vinous personality to decomposed granite soils, morning fog and strong winds oﬀ Monterey Bay some 40 miles to the north.
+The vines are farmed for ultra-premium quality using sustainable farming practices.
+Then the grapes are handpicked at optimum ripeness and hand-sorted before the juice is fermented in small lots and the wine is aged in 100% French oak barrels.
+Innovative winemaking techniques including in-vineyard fermentations with wild yeast helps preserve the intrinsic character of the Riverview Vineyard.
 Our Metz Road mantra is gentle handling and minimal intervention, allowing the distinctive terroir of a single vineyard site to shine.

 On the west side of the Salinas Valley, directly in the path of Monterey's relentless afternoon winds, sits Ranch 32.
 This is the place where we first planted vines back in 1972.
 Ranch 32 is about highlighting the natural characteristics of the terroir and conveying the taste of place.
 Each vintage, we produce small lots of wines from these sustainably farmed estate vineyards that represent the best of the appellation.